 A good website will lift barriers to services for citizens.
-Case in point: The newly upgraded Veterans Affairs website, for example, saw a whopping 50% uptick in healthcare applications after launch.
+Case in point: The newly upgraded Veterans Affairs website, for example, saw a 50% uptick in healthcare applications after launch.
 And in New York, the Department of Agriculture is piloting online grocery shopping for Supplemental Nutrition Assistance Program (SNAP) recipients to make benefits more compatible with how people buy food today.

-Brightspot CMS for Government makes these kinds of experiences easy to deploy, with out-of-the-box templates that can be configured thousands of ways.
+Brightspot for Government makes these kinds of experiences easy to deploy, with out-of-the-box templates that can be configured thousands of ways.
 It also offers exceptional search and information delivery capabilities through integrations with Amazon Rekognition, Amazon Elemental, Amazon Transcribe and Amazon Comprehend.